 On 13th December 2017 Frome Town Council unanimously agreed to become a single-use plastic-free council.
 Since then, the Council has successfully phased out the use of non-recyclable single-use plastic products at the Town Hall.

-A full list of cafes and restaurants who have signed up is available here and a list of businesses and community spaces where you can refill your reusable water bottle can be found here, or on the free-to-download Refill app.
+See the current list of Frome businesses who have been named Plastic Free Champions and a list of businesses and community spaces where you can refill your reusable water bottle.
+You could also download the free Refill app.

-Our plans were featured on Points West and can be viewed here.
+Our plans were featured on Points West and can be viewed on our Facebook page.

 Plastic free shopping

 Avoiding plastic while shopping isn’t always easy, but we’re fortunate in Frome to have a great range of independent shops offering plastic-free produce.

 By shopping plastic-free locally, you’ll not only be reducing your plastic footprint, but also supporting our local economy.